Samuel ben Solomon of Falaise

 Samuel ben Solomon of Falaise was a French rabbi, a tosafist of the twelfth and thirteenth centuries.
 His French name was Sir Morel, by which he is often designated in rabbinical literature.
+"Kadesh Urchatz", the now ubiquitous poem at the beginning of the traditional Haggadah, is attributed to him.

 He was a pupil of Judah Sir Leon of Paris and of Isaac ben Abraham of Sens.
 In 1240 he took part in the renowned controversy instigated by the baptized Jew Nicholas Donin.

 Samuel was the author of the following works: